A Thousand Trees

 "A Thousand Trees" is the third single released by Welsh rock band Stereophonics.
 The song is taken from their debut album, Word Gets Around (1997), and was released on 11 August 1997.
 It reached number 22 on the UK Singles Chart.

-The title and the lyric "It only takes one tree to make a thousand matches but only takes one match to burn a thousand trees" came from the back of a box of England's Glory matches.
+Background

+According to Kelly Jones, the song is about "a football coach who did some very untowards stuff with younger kids" and whose reputation was subsequently "basically burned to the ground".
+Reflecting on "A Thousand Trees" in an interview with NME in 2017, Jones said: "It was a very weird incident, when I look back at it now as a 43-year-old man, to put it into a song – if you want the truth.
+It’s obviously very personal to a lot of people.
+But it was basically about rumours in a very small environment crushing someone’s reputation".

 Track listings

 All music was composed by Kelly Jones, Richard Jones and Stuart Cable.
 All lyrics were written by Kelly Jones except where indicated.